Can You Skim Coat Over Paint? Expert Tips and Advice

 What tools are best for applying joint compound during skim coating?

-Yes, using a wide drywall knife and a trowel will help achieve a smooth and even application of the joint compound.
+A wide drywall knife and a trowel are great tools for achieving a smooth and even application of the joint compound.

 How do I fix imperfections in my skim coat after it dries?

-Yes, lightly sanding the area and applying a thin additional layer of joint compound can effectively correct any imperfections.
+Lightly sanding the area and adding a thin layer of joint compound can effectively fix any imperfections.

 Is skim coating a permanent solution for wall imperfections?

-No—while skim coating can improve the appearance of walls, it may require maintenance or reapplication over time, especially in high-traffic areas.
+Skim coating can enhance the look of walls, but it may need maintenance or reapplication over time, especially in areas with a lot of activity.